SAP-samples/teched2023-XP263/exercises/AmazonWebServices/ex1.2/README.md

     ![Alt text](./images/cap-dev-105.png)

-6. 👉 Now you will see that the updated ZipCode value 12345 has been persisted back to the S4-Mock-Server, and our application is working as desired.
-We are all set now.
+6. 👉 Now the data will be saved to the backend.

 Let's continue to - [Exercise 1.3 - Integrate the CAP Application with Amazon SNS](../ex1.3/README.md)